-Where the lines between direct pay primary care and concierge medicine blur are with membership fees.
+The lines between direct pay primary care and concierge medicine blur with membership fees.

 Some direct pay primary care practices also charge a membership fee, just like concierge medicine.
 This allows them not to have to deal with insurance and also maintain smaller patient panels.

 However, others do not charge a membership fee.
 This likely means they are maintaining a larger panel but are eliminating the overhead costs required for dealing with insurance.

 You may run into some situations with practices touting themselves as concierge medicine, but really, they are direct pay.
 It’s important to understand the difference so that you can make the right decision for your care and your insurance plan.